Introduction and Background

 - Behavior by Companion Society leadership that is damaging to USCAP or that does not align with the USCAP mission; USCAP will not get involved in internal disputes or grievances of Companion Societies unrelated to the Academy, and will take action if those disputes affect the USCAP Annual Meeting

 If the Education Committee, CME subcommittee, or USCAP Staff determine that such conditions have occurred without rectification, they may request that the Board of Directors imposes probation, typically for a period of 2 years.
+If a Companion Society is put on probation, the Education Committee will need to review all materials in advance of future sessions.
 Failure to remedy the conditions of probation may lead to severance of the relationship.